SN1683/Napoleon-Website/README.md

 It also gets data from a quotes.net API, so that every time the user goes to the homepage, a random quote from Napoleon is published at the bottom.

+This project was built in 2021, but only uploaded recently